fousa/fousa/README.markdown

 Let's begin
 -----------

-- add a config.yml file in the config directory
+- change a config.yml file in the config directory
 - add a dataabase.yml file in the config directory

 Config.yml